Mediatization (media): Institutionalist

-Building on Marshall McLuhan, Altheide is discussing the role of communication formats for the recognition, definition, selection, organization, and presentation of experience.
-A central thesis is that social activities are affected more by knowledge than by wealth and force.
-A consequence of this is that power is influenced by the technology of communication.
-For example, Gutenberg's printing press enabled wide distribution of his Bible which was a threat to the dominance of the Catholic Church.
+Building on Marshall McLuhan, Altheide discusses the role of communication formats for the recognition, definition, selection, organization, and presentation of experience.
+A central thesis is that knowledge affects social activities more than wealth or force.
+A consequence of this is communication technology influencing power.
+For example, Gutenberg's printing press enabled the wide distribution of his Bible, which was a threat to the dominance of the Catholic Church.

 Altheide has emphasized that social order is communicated.
 It has severe consequences if this communication is exaggerated and dramatized to fit the media logic.
 The media may create moral panics by exaggerating and misrepresenting social problems.
 One example documented by Altheide is a media panic over missing children in the 1980s.
-The media gave the impressions that many children were abducted by criminals, when in fact most of the children listed as missing were runaways or involved in custody disputes.
+The media gave the impression that many children were abducted by criminals, when in fact, most of the children listed as missing were runaways or involved in custody disputes.

 The penchant of the media for emotional drama and horror may lead to gonzo journalism and perversion of justice.
 Altheide describes "gonzo justice" as a process where the media become active players in the persecution of perceived wrongdoers, where public humiliation replaces court trials without concern for due process and civil liberties.
 Gonzo journalism can have severe consequences for democracy and international relations when, for example, international conflicts are presented by dramatizing the evil of foreign heads of state, such as Muammar Gaddafi, Manuel Noriega, and Saddam Hussein.